CtrlK

 Actionability

 The skill provides structured frameworks (hypothesis template, checklists, tables) which are useful, but lacks executable code or concrete implementation examples.
-The implementation section mentions tools but gives no code snippets for setting up tests in any of them.
-The guidance is more conceptual/procedural than copy-paste ready.
+There are no code snippets for setting up tracking, configuring tools, or implementing variants.
+The guidance is more conceptual/procedural than copy-paste ready, though the hypothesis example and metrics examples add some concreteness.

 2 / 3